 The bottom line is, it takes time to pick up the sport.
 Very few golfers memorize the entire list of golf rules and etiquettes, nor do they need to.
 Having fun and playing along with the information we’ve given you so far is the best advice we can give you moving forward.

 Finally, these are just some of the basics of playing golf.
-There are still many things you need to work on the become a well-rounded golfer.
-With that said, you should check out our top 15 tips for beginners and golf exercises blog post if you’ve found this blog post helpful!
+There are still many things you need to work on the become a well-rounded golfer. if you want to expand your golf knowledge, check these posts out:

 If you have any questions, feel free to contact us.
 We’re happy to help!